sarrarmohcin/Email-Extractor/README.md

 - 🕸️ Crawls each result URL
 - ✉️ Extracts email addresses
 - 📞 Extracts phone numbers (basic regex-based)
-- 💾 Saves the extracted data to a file or displays it in the console
+- 💾 Saves the extracted data to CSV file
   <br>

 ## 🚀 How It Works